gabomartini/Azure-Monitor-and-Alerts/README.md

 ## Task 2: Configure notifications for an action group.
 In this task, when the alert is triggered, the configuration will send an email notification to the operations team.

-1. In the Create an alert rule pane select "Next: Actions", choose Use action groups then "+ Create" action group.
+1. In the Create an alert rule pane select "Next: Actions >", choose Use action groups then "+ Create" action group.
 You can add up to five action groups to an alert rule.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/d1444a1b-8ecb-4dac-82e8-4df23ecfaccd">
 </p>

-2. On the Basics tab, configure Subscription, Resource group, Action group name (in this case "Alert the operations team"), and Display name (in this case "AlertOpsTeam"), then click "Next: Notifications" and set Notification type (here we reach the team via Email) and Name (this will be the title of the message).
+2. On the Basics tab, configure Subscription, Resource group, Action group name (in this case "Alert the operations team"), and Display name (in this case "AlertOpsTeam"), then click "Next: Notifications >" and set Notification type (here we reach the team via Email) and Name (this will be the title of the message).
 The group should receive an email notification saying they were added to an action group.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/5906e7ae-d47f-4d2d-9657-cbc190c7f4ed">